Practical Tips for Semana Santa (HOLY WEEK) in andalucia

-- Use a Semana Santa app to find out where each part of any procession is at any given time, and also for last-minute changes to the schedule, such as cancellations or delays.
-In Seville, iLlamador by Canal Sur Radio, or Paso a Paso by the Town Hall; in Malaga Cofradias MLG; more are available for other Andalucian cities
+- Look out for a Semana Santa app to find out where each part of any procession is at any given time, and also for last-minute changes to the schedule, such as cancellations or delays.

 - Bring plenty of large-capacity memory cards for your camera, as well as spare batteries, to photograph and video the proceedings - by night or day (dusk is the most magical hour), these scenes are extraordinarily photogenic and will bring you pleasure for years to come.

 - If you're lucky enough to know someone with a balcony that overlooks a procession route, or even better the official route (for example in Seville - down Calle Sierpes and Avenida de la Constitution to the cathedral's Puerta de San Miguel), or you can get an apartment or hotel room near the town's main church or cathedral, you're sorted.
 Great views, somewhere to rest, and on-hand refreshments.